KalikoCMS/KalikoCMS.Core/KalikoCMS.Admin/readme.txt

  replaced for security reasons.
 Although the replacement has been fully tested we recommend as an extra precaution to backup the database.
 ============================================================================

+### New in 1.2.5
+* Fixed problem with file option in link property
+* Fixed problem with omitted content type when returning MVC action result
+* Fixed problem with paths starting with "./" for images in HTML editor
+* Fixed problem with sort settings not being applied for site root in admin
+* Fixed problem with reopening image and link dialogs in admin
+* Updated jsTree to a version that not relies on registerElement which will be deprecated in Chrome
+* Validate password before trying to change when editing a user in admin
+* Added optional configuration setting (enableSessions) to support the use of session state in MVC

 New in 1.2.4
 * Fixed problem with unicode characters in composition properties